How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 -

-In most cases, light steam or gentle ironing is sufficient.
+In most cases, light steaming or gentle ironing is sufficient.

 -

-Turn duvet covers and pillowcases inside out before washing → reduces visible friction
+Turn duvet covers and pillowcases inside out before washing → limits visible friction

 -